Lecrapouille/PlantUMLStatecharts/README.md

 `guard1` were not present this would create an infinite loop.

-Events shall be mutually exclusive, since we are dealing in discrete time event, several events can occured during the delta time.
+Events shall be mutually exclusive, since we are dealing in discrete time event, several events can occurred during the delta time.

 ## Details Design